PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 And then the shadow told him something about how death worked that Boltac didn't know.
 Boltac saw an angle in it, but not for himself.

 "Okay, look, I love the girl.
 I do.
 And I figured it out too late and I didn't seize the opportunity and so now I'm hear and she's gone and I got the kid killed and there's nuttin' I can do about any of it.
 It sucks, but, that's the bidness."

+> Samga is friends with the thing in the dark. b/c it's the only one of his kind he can talk with.

+# Mignola Scene#

+> Mignola-esque shuffling off into the darkness scene so Samga can come back later.
+And the Orc's

+In the lighter darkness Samga spoke with the elder one in the broken, hissing tongue of Orc's. (between them they try to make the language who)

+For in the darker darkness he could not speak for the weight of the blackness pressing in on him from all sides.
+And in the darkest darkness, he feared that the blackness would fill his lungs and he would drown in night.

+And now we die.

+No, many of the husks will falter, but we will go on?

+How can you be sure, I feel the beat of my heart slowing as we speak, the magic is

+The magic of man is draining out of you, but the deeper magic.
+The magic of life… can you feel that starting?

+No.

+You have spent too much time around the human's Samga.
+Retreat with me into the darkness a while and I will tell you what I have learned from listening deep inside my self.

+Samga followed the older one into the darkest darkness under the ground.

 # BOLTAC"S TURNing Moment #